-Jessica Y. Wen is a global design strategist who is interested in combining creativity, business innovation, and social impact.
-She honors her creative craftsmanship, cultural sensitivity, and strategic design thinking skills to deliver meaningful results.
+Jessica Y. Wen is a global multidisciplinary design strategist who merges creativity with positive social impact.
+She honors her creative craftsmanship, cultural sensitivity, and strategic research skills by collaborating with organizations she esteems highly and delivering meaningful results.

-Jessica’s portfolio covers local and international clientele, including UNICEF, Forward.us, National Wildlife Federation, The Climate Registry, Overseas Press Club of America, and more.
-As a socially conscious thinker and designer, causes that interest her include: arts & culture, education, gender, race & social equality, and child welfare.
+Jessica’s portfolio covers local and international clientele including UNICEF, Forward.us, National Wildlife Federation, The Climate Registry, Overseas Press Club of America, HandsOn Bay Area, and various startups.
+As a socially conscious thinker and designer, she works to promote arts & culture, education, gender, race & social equality, and child welfare.

-She currently based in San Francisco (USA).
-Prior to SF, she lived in New York, Baltimore, Erlangen (Germany), Beijing (China), and her hometown Taipei (Taiwan).
+Though currently based in San Francisco, she has lived in New York, Baltimore, Erlangen (Germany), Beijing (China), and her hometown Taipei (Taiwan).

-In addition to being a graphic designer, Jessica is also a photographer, equestrienne (big horse lover), scuba diver, martial arts practitioner, and world traveler.
+In addition to being a design strategist, Jessica is also a photographer, equestrienne, scuba diver, martial arts practitioner, and world traveler.

 As a design strategist, it is critical to keep a holistic balance from multiple perspectives while solving problems.
 Here are some key components that are at the core of my practice.